The Best Savings Accounts in Maryland for 2023

 Many banks and credit unions offer money market accounts in addition to savings accounts.
 If you are wondering how the accounts differ, here’s a look:

-At one time, all savings accounts and money market accounts were limited to no more than six withdrawals per month, according to government regulation.
+According to government regulation, all savings accounts and money market accounts were once limited to no more than six withdrawals per month.
 That rule has been changed, but some banks and credit unions continue to impose a limit on monthly withdrawals.

 You won’t get a checkbook with a savings account, but you will with a money market account.
 That makes money market accounts a good choice for those who want to be able to occasionally pay bills or make purchases from their savings.